WesleyLuiz21/BeefitUp-Restaurant-Project/Readme.md

 * Javascript (just a small script)
    * Added a small script to change the background color of the navigation bar when the user scroll up and down.
 * Bootstrap 5
-   * Website's structure build with Bootstrap 5.0.2 and custom css
+   * Website's structure build with Bootstrap 5.0.2 and custom CSS.
 * VS Code
    * Developed the entire Website using VS Code as I felt more confortable with it.
 * Git